Spherical nucleic acid: Intracellular gene regulation

 SNAs are being proposed as therapeutic materials.
 Despite their high negative charge, they are taken up by cells (also negatively charged) in high quantities without the need for positively charged co-carriers, and they are effective as gene regulation agents in both antisense and RNAi pathways (Fig. 4).
 The proposed mechanism is that, unlike their linear counterparts, SNAs have the ability to complex scavenger receptor proteins to facilitate endocytosis.
+However, it does not escape the endosomes, greatly limiting its capability.

 SNAs were shown to deliver small interfering RNA (siRNA) to treat glioblastoma multiforme in a proof-of-concept study using a mouse model.
 The SNAs target Bcl2Like12, a gene overexpressed in glioblastoma tumors, and silences the oncogene.
 The SNAs injected intravenously cross the blood–brain barrier and find their target in the brain.
 In the animal model, the treatment resulted in a 20% increase in survival rate and 3 to 4-fold reduction in tumor size.
 This SNA-based therapeutic approach establishes a platform for treating a wide range of diseases with a genetic basis via digital drug design (where a new drug is made by changing the sequence of nucleic acid on a SNA).

 Immunotherapy agents

 SNA properties, such as enhanced cellular uptake, multivalent binding, and endosomal delivery, are desirable for the delivery of immunomodulatory nucleic acids.
 In particular, SNAs have been used deliver nucleic acids that agonize or antagonize toll-like receptors (proteins involved in innate immune signaling).
 The use of immunostimulatory SNAs has been shown to result in an 80-fold increase in potency, 700-fold higher antibody titers, 400-fold higher cellular responses to a model antigen, and improved treatment of mice with lymphomas compared to free oligonucleotides (not in SNA form).
-SNAs have also been used by Mirkin to introduce the concept of “rational vaccinology,” that the chemical structure of an immunotherapy, as opposed to just the components alone, dictates its efficacy.
+SNAs have also been used by Mirkin to introduce the concept of "rational vaccinology," that the chemical structure of an immunotherapy, as opposed to just the components alone, dictates its efficacy.
 This concept has put a new structural focus on engineering vaccines for a wide range of diseases.
 This finding opens the possibility that, with previous treatments, researchers had the right components in the wrong structural arrangement – a particularly important lesson, especially in the context of COVID-19.